scar-rs/CSV-Processor/README.md

   # A note to make , perform the operations one by one and not all together.
 Thank you

-Example snapshots are in the folder named "snapshots"
+Example snapshots are in the folder named "snapshots" Sample CSV File is provided in the "sample CSV" folder .